-After the vessels are sealed off, they are slowly broken down by the body’s natural processes, and eventually disappear completely.
+After the vessels are sealed off, they are typically slowly broken down by the body’s natural processes.*

-What makes VersaPulse so effective at treating vascular lesions is the laser’s ability to target blood vessels.
-By using specific laser light wavelengths, your California Skin Institute provider can target the vessels, while leaving the surrounding tissues unharmed.
+What makes VersaPulse a popular choice for treating vascular lesions is the laser’s ability to target blood vessels.* By using specific laser light wavelengths, your California Skin Institute provider can target the vessels, while reducing the effect on surrounding healthy tissues.*

 What the VersaPulse Treats

 The expert providers at California Skin Institute have used the VersaPulse laser to help thousands of patients address problems like spider veins, red stretch marks, Rosacea, and vascular birthmarks.*

 Because of the VersaPulse laser’s ability to target blood vessels, virtually any skin redness resulting from dilated blood vessels can be treated by this technology.* In some instances, varicose veins may also be treated by this laser.*

 Due to the laser’s design and cooling technology, the VersaPulse can be used on virtually any part of the body.*

 VersaPulse is a safe technology, and is a significant improvement over early generation vascular lasers, which carried a risk of damaging the skin above the blood vessel.* To improve patient safety and minimize risk of damage, the VersaPulse is designed with a specialized cooling tip that keeps the skin cool as the laser passes into the vessel.* This allows the energy to be focused on the blood vessel, and reduces potential damage to the surrounding tissues.*